-The Tumela Mine, located in the Thabazimbi District in Limpopo province of South Africa, contains platinum group metals (PGM).
-The mine is 100% owned by Anglo American Platinum, which is the world’s largest platinum producer accounting for about 40% of world supply.
+The Tumela mine is located in the Thabazimbi District in Limpopo province, South Africa, and contains platinum group metals (PGM).
+The mine is 100% owned by Anglo American Platinum, which is the world’s largest platinum producer accounting for 40% of the world’s supply.

-The mining rights of the Tumela Mine cover a total area of 111km² in the north-western section of the Bushveld Igneous Complex (BIC), which is the largest reserve of PGM worldwide.
-The life of the Tumela mine extends beyond 2091.
+The mining rights of the Tumela mine cover a total area of 111km² in the north-western section of the Bushveld Igneous Complex (BIC), which is the largest reserve of PGM worldwide.
+The life of the mine extends beyond 2091.

-The Tumela mine consists of three vertical and four decline shafts.
-The mine has two production areas; the Tumela Lower mine and Tumela Upper mine.
+The mine has two production areas, namely the Tumela Lower mine and Tumela Upper mine.

 The Tumela Mine is located in the north-western area of the BIC, which was formed about 2,000 million years ago.
 The BIC is a huge, geologically unique, saucer-shaped intrusion with a width of 350km, length of 250km, thickness of up to 12km and a total underlying area of 66,000km².

-Tumela Mine exploits both Merensky and UG2 ore, with more emphasis on the later.
+The Tumela mine exploits both Merensky and UG2 ore, with more emphasis on the later.

 The UG2 ore contains more chromite but less nickel and copper sulphides compared to Merensky ore.

-Tumela’s run-of-mine ore undergoes comminution and gravity concentration at Anglo Platinum’s amandelbult concentrator plant located near the mine.
+Tumela’s run-of-mine ore undergoes comminution and gravity concentration at Anglo Platinum’s Amandelbult concentrator plant near the mine.
 Subsequently, the smelting, converting and refining of the concentrate are undertaken at Rustenburg Platinum Mines’ (RPM) metallurgical facilities.

 The Tumela mine produced 543,000oz of PMG during 2010-2011.
 The refined platinum produced by the mine during the year was 264,000oz, an 11% decrease from the previous year.